PaulioRandall/scarlet-go/README.md

 # Roadmap

-## Chapter 2.5 (Reimplementation)
+## Next Chapter (Reimplementation)

-Reimplemention using parse trees.
+- Reimplemention using parse trees

-## Chapter 3 (Error Handling)
+## Further Chapters

-Improved error handling and useful error messages
+- Error Handling: Improved error handling and useful error messages

-## Chapter 4 (Spell Returns)

-Spells will be able to return multiple values and a number of default spells will be added.
+- Spell returns: Spells will be able to return multiple values and a number of default spells will be added
+- TinyGo Compatibility: Update so Scarlet can be compiled using TinyGo.
+This has been done to some degree but I'm waiting on a versioned resolution to https://github.com/tinygo-org/tinygo/issues/890 which is **probably** preventing https://github.com/shopspring/decimal from compiling.
+- String spells
+- List type and spells
+- Map type and spells
+- Functions
+- Expression functions

+## Spells

 Get the program arguments:
 ```